Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 ## Text on images

-With text on images, we mean text that is printed on a rasterised image (like JPG or PNG).
-During rasterisation, text loses all its inherent characteristics, so neither you can select it (and copy&paste it), nor is it machine-readable.
-Admitted, computers may apply optical character recognition (OCR) to it, and some screen readers indeed try to do that; but it remains a rather wobbly process and is not done by default.
+With text on images, we mean text that is printed on a rasterised image like JPG or PNG (like the example images in the text above).
+During rasterisation, text loses all its inherent characteristics, so neither you can select it (and copy&paste it), nor is it machine-readable by default.

 In general, for text on images, the same rules apply like for "real" text.

+### Downsides to real text

-Keep in mind though that an image's points per inch (PPI) value may vary, and scaling images up or down in a browser will also influence its display size.
+Keep in mind that an image's points per inch (PPI) value may vary, and scaling images up or down in a browser will also influence its display size.
 Furthermore, do not forget to set the displayed text as the image's alternative text (`alt` attribute).

-Compared to "real" text, placing text on images has additional downsides:
+In addition to this, compared to "real" text, placing text on images has some more downsides:

 - It does not scale as well because it tends to pixelate.
     - To address this issue, consider supplying an image of higher resolution (so it can be scaled up without quality loss to some degree).